jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 > Speed = M Length <</>> M Time
 ```

-So far all we have are types without scalar values.
-Let's make another type for
+So far all we have are units without values.
+Let's make another type for that.
-that.

 ```idris
 > data Value : Type -> Measure -> Type where